pioio/ezcli/README.md

 ## Main features
 - Optimized for fast startup (majority of startup time is python interpreter startup).
 Benchmark with `TASKCLI_ADV_PRINT_RUNTIME=1`
+- Easy to start, flexible when needed (access to underlying `argparse` parser) -

 ## Other features
 - Expose regular python function into a task, print their output to stdout  (`-P` flag.)